 By Sunset Weekly

 Sunset Weekly Disclosure: To help keep our guides free, this post contains affiliate links.
-If you book a hotel, flight, or festival experience through these links, we may earn a commission at no extra cost to you.
-As an independent travel resource, our recommendations are always based on what we believe will make your 2026 journey unforgettable. #ad
+If you click through and make a booking (such as hotels, flights, tours, or travel experiences), we may earn a commission at no extra cost to you.
+Sunset Weekly is an independent travel and lifestyle publication.
+While we may receive compensation from affiliate partners, this does not influence our editorial content, recommendations, or opinions. #ad

 Ten years ago, Seoul was not on the global fine dining map in any serious way.
 Today it has 42 Michelin-starred restaurants across the 2026 guide, a three-star restaurant that Michelin’s own international director called a milestone for modern Korean cuisine, and a growing number of chefs rebuilding their country’s culinary identity from the ground up, using fermented pastes, royal court recipes, and seasonal ingredients that have barely been written about in the West.